supersorbet/priusMultistandardBatchSender/README.md

-# built from wentokens, with extra ERC721 multi sending function
+# built from wentokens, with extra ERC721 multi sending functionality
 # Foundry project

 ## Installing, Building, and Testing